Schedule a Free Consultation

 Another good way of understanding plugins is by comparing them to apples.
 Having plugins on your website is like having a bag of apples.
 When you buy it, you can have a bag full of red, delicious apples.
 But if there’s one bad apple in the bunch, then that apple will soon spoil the whole bag.

-One bad plugin on your website and your website can become unstable, slow, and insecure.
+One bad WordPress plugin on your website and your website can become unstable, slow, and insecure.
 This, in turn, will give you very poor Google Page speed scores, which will mess with your SEO.

 So then, how many plugins should you have?